 Even if we obtain orphan drug exclusivity for a drug candidate, that exclusivity may not effectively protect the drug candidate from competition because different therapies can be approved for the same condition.
 Even after an orphan drug is approved, the FDA can subsequently approve the same drug for the same condition if the FDA concludes that the later drug is clinically superior in that it is shown to be safer, more effective or makes a major contribution to patient care.
 In addition, a designated orphan drug may not receive orphan drug exclusivity if it is approved for a use that is broader than the indication for which it received orphan designation.
 Moreover, orphan drug exclusive marketing rights in the United States may be lost if the FDA later determines that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantity of the drug to meet the needs of patients with the rare disease or condition.
 Orphan Drug Designation neither shortens the development time or regulatory review time of a drug candidate nor gives the drug candidate any advantage in the regulatory review or approval process.
-While we may seek

-Orphan Drug Designation for applicable indications for our current and any future drug candidates, we may never receive such designations.
+While we may seek Orphan Drug Designation for applicable indications for our current and any future drug candidates, we may never receive such designations.
 Even if we do receive such designations, there is no guarantee that we will enjoy the benefits of those designations.

-We may be required to make significant payments under our license agreements with Emory University and KU Leuven
+We may be required to make significant payments under our license agreements with Emory University, KU Leuven, and Luxna Biotech Co., Ltd.

-We entered into a License Agreement with Emory in June 2018 (the Emory License Agreement), and a Research, Licensing and Commercialization Agreement (KU Leuven Agreement) with KU Leuven in June 2020.
-Under the Emory License Agreement and KU Leuven Agreement, we are subject to significant obligations, including milestone payments, royalty payments, and certain other agreed-to costs.
-For more information regarding our license agreements, please see the section titled "Business-License agreements and collaborations" of our Annual Report on Form 10-K for the year ended December 31, 2021, previously filed with the SEC.
-If these payments become due under the terms of either the Emory University License Agreement or KU Leuven Agreement, we may not have sufficient funds available to meet our obligations and our development efforts may be materially harmed.
+We entered into a License Agreement with Emory in June 2018 (the Emory License Agreement), a Research, Licensing and Commercialization Agreement (KU Leuven Agreement) with KU Leuven in June 2020 and a License Agreement with Luxna in December 2018 and an amendment in April 2020 (as amended, the Luxna Agreement).
+Under the Emory License Agreement, KU Leuven Agreement and Luxna Agreement, we are subject to significant obligations, including milestone payments, royalty payments, and certain other agreed-to costs.
+For more information regarding our license agreements, please see the section titled "Business-License agreements and collaborations" of our Annual Report on Form 10-K for the year ended December 31, 2022, previously filed with the Securities and Exchange Commission.
+If these payments become due under the terms of the Emory University License Agreement, the KU Leuven Agreement or the Luxna Agreement, we may not have sufficient funds available to meet our obligations and our development efforts may be materially harmed.
 Furthermore, if we are forced to raise additional funds, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts, or grant rights to develop and market drug candidates that we would otherwise develop and market ourselves.